-Students who are designated as Graphic Design pre-majors (those who have gone through a preliminary departmental review), School of Fine Arts undecided students, other Miami majors or external transfer students submit a graphic design portfolio in March of the spring semester.
-For the majority of the students this is at the close of their first year.
-Graphic design faculty review these portfolios and then interview potential applicants to the Graphic Design program.
+Students who are designated as Communication Design pre-majors (those who have gone through a preliminary departmental review), College of Creative Arts undecided students, other Miami majors or external transfer students submit a communication design portfolio in April of the spring semester.
+For the majority of the students, this is at the close of their first year.
+Communication Design faculty review these portfolios and then interview potential applicants to the program.

-We accept around 20 students a year.
+We accept no more than 24 students a year.
 Students who are not accepted can reapply the following year.
-Many of these return applicants build their portfolios further and are accepted that next year.
+Many of these returning applicants build their portfolios further and are accepted that next year.

 Here’s the thinking behind this system:

-- Because we accept only 20 a year, studios maintain a strong student/faculty ratio and we are able to guarantee placement in all required graphic design courses.
+- Because we accept no more than 24 per year, studios maintain a strong student/faculty ratio and we are able to guarantee placement in all required design courses.

 - Waiting a year to evaluate work gives all students a chance to build their portfolios, regardless of the strength of their high school art programs.

-- If a student either does not get into the graphic design program or decides to major in something else, art courses taken freshmen year can be applied toward another major, either as electives or required courses depending on the major.
+- If a student either does not get into the communication design program or decides to major in something else, art courses are taken freshmen year can be applied toward another major, either as electives or required courses depending on the major.

 How the Portfolio Review Process Works

-The portfolio review is a two-stage process consisting of a first round screening review and a second round of personal interviews.
-Students will submit their portfolios, including artwork, their design journal, and a current Degree Audit Report (DAR).
+The portfolio review is a two-stage process consisting of a first-round screening review and the second round of personal interviews.
+Students will submit their portfolios, including work from Foundations art courses and ART151 (see a list of required work) other artwork, and a current Degree Audit Report (DAR).
 Portfolios must be submitted digitally as a Behance website.
 A link to the site must be provided and a PDF of the applicant’s DAR uploaded via the online portfolio submission page.
-Portfolios and materials must be submitted before 12:00 p.m.
-Eastern on March 20, 2017.
-No late submissions will be accepted.
+The submission deadline will be posted.

-The second round of 15-minute personal interviews will take place in Hiestand Hall (room to be decided and will be posted) during specific time slots indicated on the sign-up sheet mentioned above.
-This phase of the process can stretch over two or three days.
+The 15-minute personal Interviews will take place on Zoom during specific time slots indicated on the sign-up sheet mentioned above.

-Notification of acceptance status will be by letter or email from the Graphic Design faculty no more than a week after interviews are completed.
+Notification of acceptance status will be by email from the Communication Design faculty no more than a week after interviews are completed.

 Outcomes of the Review

-- Current graphic design pre-majors accepted into the program will attain full status as BFA graphic design majors.
+- Current communication design pre-majors accepted into the program will attain full status as BFA Communication Design majors.

-- Current BFA studio majors or Art Education majors accepted into the program will have their status changed to BFA in graphic design.
+- Current BFA studio majors or Art Education majors accepted into the program will have their status changed to BFA in Communication Design.

-- Students classified as College of Creative Arts Undecided, non-major Miami students, and external transfer students who are accepted into the program will be reclassified as BFA in graphic design and will not be required to participate in the Department of Art’s BFA Transfer Portfolio review.
+- Students classified as College of Creative Arts Undecided, non-major Miami students, and external transfer students who are accepted into the program will be reclassified as BFA in Communication Design and will not be required to participate in the Department of Art’s BFA Transfer Portfolio review.

-- Current graphic design pre-majors not accepted into the program will be reclassified as BFA studio majors for advising purposes.
+- Current Pre-Communication Design majors not accepted into the program will be reclassified as BFA Studio Majors for advising purposes.

-- The faculty in Graphic Design may make recommendations to the Department of Art’s Undergraduate Admissions Coordinator on behalf of School of Creative Arts Undecided students, non-major Miami students, and external transfer students not accepted into the Graphic Design program to be granted BFA studio degree status.
+- The faculty in Communication Design may make recommendations to the Department of Art’s Undergraduate Admissions Coordinator on behalf of College of Creative Arts Undecided students, non-major Miami students, and external transfer students not accepted into the Communication Design program to be granted BFA Studio degree status.